New Tech Industry Lobbying Group Argues 'Right to Repair' Laws Endanger Consumers - Slashdot

 Re: (Score:2)

-Re:stop putting crap on the internet (Score:4, Interesting)
+Re:stop putting crap on the internet (Score:5, Interesting)

 Well that's because electromechanical devices have a low failure rate.
 If they can't charge out the ass by forcing the customer to buy an entire new front-end array for half the cost of the washing machine it's really bad for the bottom line.